orion-ml/constellatio/README.md

 Here, you can add a model to be trained by the orion network.
 To do so, follow these steps:

 1. Under `models/`, create a new folder `my_folder`.
 Here, you can add all the models you would like to deploy.
-If there is already a folder with the name of your model, skip to step 3.
+If you already have a folder, skip to step 3.

 2. Create an `__init__.py` file for your module.
 Then, add it to `models/info_models.py` with
     ```python